 1981

-Gerald McEntee is chosen as the union’s third International president.
+Gerald McEntee was chosen as the union’s third International president.
 He began his AFSCME career in 1958 as a member and continued as an organizer and leader in Pennsylvania.
 He led the drive to unionize more than 75,000 public service workers in Pennsylvania — the largest union mobilization in the United States at that time.

 1989